 - A mesh, zippered outside pocket for quick access to small items (this bonus pocket is very much not waterproof)

 - The solid construction contributes to the empty weight of the bag; ultralight backpackers will notice.

 - This waterproof backpack is cavernous!
-Locating small items inside (i.e., a pen) is a challenge.
+Locating small items inside (e.g., a pen) is a challenge.

 - The unrolled length of the bag is quite long, making it difficult to reach things inside while sitting on a plane, etc.

 I’ve carried this bag for a few months now and have yet to find anything “ugly” about it.
-In fact, you are probably sure to turn a few adventurous heads while carrying this waterproof backpack!
+In fact, you are probably sure to make a few fellow adventurers envious while carrying this waterproof backpack!

-Have no doubt about it, the Overboard Pro Sport waterproof backpack belongs on the boat, in the field, and any place where you need reliable protection from the elements.
-This is not the best choice as an urban or airplane carry-on bag.
+The Overboard Pro-Sports waterproof backpack belongs in the field — and any place where you need reliable protection from the elements.
+For myself, this is not the best choice as an urban or airplane carry-on bag.
 Overboard does make other bags more suited for those applications.

 November 2017 Update

-I’m still carrying my Overboard waterproof backpack!
-It is certainly showing its age, and I’m certain it wouldn’t be waterproof if tossed overboard, but it still provides excellent protection from weather.
-Carrying this bag gives me a lot of peace of mind and keeps my laptop in one piece.
+After five years of heavy use in the field (mostly Southeast Asia), I’m still carrying my Overboard waterproof backpack!
+It is showing its age, and I’m certain it wouldn’t be waterproof if tossed overboard, but it still provides excellent protection from unexpected weather.
+Carrying this bag gives me a lot of peace of mind for protecting my laptop and passport — essential tools of this trade!